parallel-markets/handbook/conduct/anti-corruption.md

 * Providing mail, telephone, or utility services.

 ### Promotional Hospitality and Marketing Expenses or Pursuant to a Contract
-The Company may pay for the reasonable cost of a non-US government official's meals, lodging, or travel if, and only if, the expenses are bona fide, reasonable, and directly related to the promotion, demonstration, or explanation of Company products or services, or the execution of a contract with a non-US government or agency.
+The Company may pay for the reasonable cost of a non-US government official's meals, lodging, or travel if, and only if, the expenses are bona fide, reasonable and directly related to the promotion, demonstration, or explanation of Company products or services, or the execution of a contract with a non-US government or agency.

 ### Promotional Gifts
 Promotional gifts of nominal value may be given to a non-US government official as a courtesy in recognition of services rendered or to promote goodwill.
 These gifts must be nominal in value and should generally bear the trademark of the Company or one of its products.